When Can i register to vote ?

 Vote by mail

 Last Day to Apply for Ballot by Mail to vote in the Nov 3 General Election is Friday, October 23, 2020.
 You may apply in person at the Grayson County Elections Office, 115 W Houston St, Sherman. *Application must be received by this date, NOT postmarked.

 How and Where Can i register to vote ?

-You may register to vote by completing a registration application available at one of the following locations:
+You may register to vote in person by completing a registration application at one of the following locations:

 - Grayson County Elections Administration